CORIFACT®, Factor XIII Concentrate (Human)

-Corifact (FXIII) is an endogenous plasma glycoprotein consisting of two A-subunits and two Bsubunits.
+CORIFACT (FXIII) is an endogenous plasma glycoprotein consisting of two A-subunits and two B-subunits.
 FXIIIa promotes cross-linking of fibrin during coagulation and is essential to the physiological protection of the clot against fibrinolysis.
-FXIIIa is a transglutaminase enzyme that catalyzes the cross-linking of the fibrin α- and γ-chains for fibrin stabilization and renders the fibrin clot more elastic and resistant to fibrinolysis.1,2 FXIIIa also cross-links α2-plasmin inhibitor to the α-chain of fibrin, resulting in protection of the fibrin clot from degradation by plasmin.
-Cross-linked fibrin is the end result of the coagulation cascade, and provides tensile strength to a primary hemostatic platelet plug.2
+FXIIIa is a transglutaminase enzyme that catalyzes the cross-linking of the fibrin α- and g-chains for fibrin stabilization and renders the fibrin clot more elastic and resistant to fibrinolysis.2,3 FXIIIa also cross-links a2-plasmin inhibitor to the a-chain of fibrin, resulting in protection of the fibrin clot from degradation by plasmin.
+Cross-linked fibrin is the end result of the coagulation cascade, and provides tensile strength to a primary hemostatic platelet plug.3

 A 12-week prospective, open-label, multicenter pharmacokinetic and safety study was conducted in 7 females and 7 males with congenital FXIII deficiency, ranging in age from 5 to 42 years (3 children, 2 adolescents, 9 adults).
 One adult male did not complete the pharmacokinetic study.